 Q. Who are you guys?

 We are Sense Tecnic, a commercial IoT solutions provider.
-We’ve been working with Node-RED for a while and have published a paper on Distributed Node-RED last year and use Node-RED for our own internal purposes.
+We’ve been working with Node-RED since it’s initial release.
+We’ve contributed to the core Node-RED source, have built and contributed a number of new nodes and have written many lectures and tutorials for the community.
 We’ve built FRED as a service because we think its needed - and we like building cool stuff!

 Q. What’s Sense Tecnic’s relationship to IBM and Node-RED?

 We have no formal relationship with IBM.
 We are active members of the Node-RED community, but have developed FRED independently.